balenair/balenair/README.md

 balenAir is dedicated to making environmental information visibly more accessible to consumers so they can make actionable decisions to improve their health and wellbeing.
 Our projects are open source, highly customizable, easy to use, and respect your privacy.

 There are other commercial solutions out there that provide functionality similar to the IAQ.
-However, for a reasonable price, you can assemble a few parts along with a Raspberry Pi and our custom case to build your own air indoor quality monitoring device.
+However, for a reasonable price, (as little as $50 USD) you can assemble a few parts along with a Raspberry Pi and our custom case to build your own air indoor quality monitoring device.
 It collects and displays comprehensive data, but unlike some other devices, you control your data which stays on the device and not in the cloud.

+The IAQ has a built-in web server and VPN tunnel which you can activate for simple web access to your device from anywhere.

 This open source project is in active development so if you have any feature requests or issues please submit them here on GitHub.
 PRs are welcome, too.